Blockfi Review: Pros & Cons, Fees, Security Examined

 How Does BlockFi Work?

-You apply, get approval, get an offer, accept it, send your crypto to Gemini wallets to serve as a collateral, get USD in return that you can then spend to your liking.
-You pay interest on the loan every month and, once done, repay the loan amount in full using BTC, ETH or fiat.
+You apply, get approval, get an offer, accept it, send your crypto to Gemini wallets to serve as collateral, and get USD in return that you can then spend to your liking.
+You pay interest on the loan every month and, once done, repay the loan amount in full using BTC, ETH, or fiat currencies.

 In the event of any issues, BlockFi can take possession of the equivalent amount of cryptocurrency needed to pay off the rest of the loan.

 In case your cryptocurrency collateral loses in value (due to high volatility in crypto markets), you will get notified by Blockfi that you need to top up your collateral or risk being liquidated if the LTV value falls below certain thresholds.

 For example, anyone taking out a loan against $100,000 worth of Bitcoin is eligible for a loan amount of $50,000 due to BlockFi’s loan-to-value ratio of 50%.

 If the price of Bitcoin falls by 30% and the collateral drops to $70,000 in value, the loan proceeds of $50,000 are equal to 70% of the value of the collateral as 50,000 divided by $70,000 comes close to 70%.
 This threshold causes a trigger event to take place, and upon notification by BlockFi, you have 72 hours to contribute more collateral in order to further support your loan.

 LTV (loan-to-value) ratio is the ratio that determines the amount of crypto collateral you need to put up in order to take out a loan.
 LTV ranges from 20% to 50% on Blockfi platform.

 For example, in case you stake 10 BTC and get an LTV of 50%, that means that you can get a loan in value of 5 BTC, denominated in Gemini stablecoin or USD.